GJNorman/disPicable-Mpdasmasm/README.md

 This can be helpful for quickly estimating the purpose of a function

 It works by monitoring the use of software stacks (i.e.  POSTINCx SFRs).
-If the code uses other register for passing arguments, this is not detected
+If the code uses other registers for passing arguments, this is not detected

 If the function being called uses any SFRs, this will also be indicated

 <img width="720" alt="Screenshot 2023-02-19 at 3 47 06 pm" src="https://user-images.githubusercontent.com/113757511/219922818-8b1f347a-c13b-45ca-a9bb-60808d99e83c.png">

-you can see here that the function must be transmitting '\r' over UART (TXREG)
+You can see here that the function must be transmitting '\r' over UART (TXREG)

-A header will appear above each function indicating which register are used
+A header will appear above each function indicating which registers are used

 <img width="662" alt="Screenshot 2023-02-19 at 3 46 25 pm" src="https://user-images.githubusercontent.com/113757511/219922831-21560187-541d-490b-bd91-839b98c90f44.png">